-In response to the eruption of corporate scandals in 2001 involving financial reporting and accounting practices, several jurisdictions enacted legislations to enhance transparency and uphold the intergrity of financial markets.
+The global corporate scandals that occurred in 2001 were linked to weaknesses in financial reporting and accounting practices.
+In response, several jurisdictions enacted legislations to enhance transparency and uphold the intergrity of financial markets.
 As part of the efforts to reform corporate financial reporting in Nigeria, the Federal Government of Nigeria passed the amended Investments and Securities Act (ISA), 2007 which provides as follows:

 A public company shall establish a system of internal controls over its financial reporting and security of its assets and it shall be the responsibility of the board of directors to ensure the integrity of the company’s financial controls and reporting.